-- a) Classroom lecture or tutorial one night per week, week long or weekends at BCIT Burnaby campus, Kaslo Campus, the Downtown Education Centre or other locations in B.C. by arrangement. - b) Guided Learning home study supplemented by teletutoring, seminars or labs. - c) Clinical short intensive periods of full-time study and clinical practice; may be clinical preceptorship or supervised practicum. - d) Challenge Courses self directed study as defined by course outline, objectives, and sample examination questions, for students with on-the-job knowledge and experience. - e) Compressed Time Frames offered for independent student registration or cooperatively with hospitals.
-Some full-time clinical and classroom instruction, together with Guided Learning, enables students to complete a specialty program in a shorter time.
+- a) Classroom lecture or tutorial one night per week, week long or weekends at BCIT Burnaby campus, Kaslo campus, the Downtown Education Centre or other locations in B.C. by arrangement. - b) Guided Learning home study supplemented by teletutoring, seminars or labs. - c) Clinical short intensive periods of full-time study and clinical practice; may be clinical preceptorship or supervised practicum. - challenge Courses self directed study as defined by course outline, objectives, and sample examination questions, for students with on-the-job knowledge and experience. - e) Compressed Time Frames offered for independent student registration or cooperatively with hospitals.
+Full-time clinical and classroom instruction, together with Guided Learning, enables students to complete a specialty program in a shorter time. - Advanced Clinical Placement credit may be granted for experiential learning to allow student placement in advanced clinical courses.